mcoo2004/-Card-Catalogue/README.md

 Getting Started:
 Ensure you have Python 3.9 or higher installed on your system.
-Download updated_program2.py and pokemon_card_list.csv to the same directory.
+Download updated_program2.py and pokemon_card_list.JSON to the same directory.
 Open a command-line interface (CLI) and navigate to the directory containing the downloaded files.

 Usage: